This page makes the case, backed by research, for why Sjogren’s is never just a sicca (dryness) disease.

 Category 2: “Out of ESSDAI” systemic features

-More common features in this category include gastrointestinal (GI) manifestations which are nearly ubiquitous, (112, 148) and Raynaud’s phenomenon, which impacts 10-30% of individuals with Sjogren’s.
-(3, 81) Many clinicians remain unaware that extraglandular eye manifestions impact up to 1/3 of patients.
-These serious and sometimes vision threatening complications include uveitis, scleritis, corneal complications and others.
-They are systemic features, not a part of sicca.
-(69,156)
+Common features in this category include gastrointestinal (GI) manifestations which are nearly ubiquitous, (112, 148) and Raynaud’s phenomenon, which impacts 10-30% of individuals with Sjogren’s.
+(3, 81) Many clinicians remain unware that extraglandular ocular manifestations impact up to 1 in 3 Sjogren's patients (69, 156).
+These include vision-threatening complications such as uveitis, scleritis, various corneal lesions, and others.
+These are serious systemic features, not sicca manifestations.